The phonics screening check: Are your Year 1 pupils ready?

 Background to the phonics screening check

 The phonics screening check was introduced in 2012 and is used to show how well children can use the phonics skills that they’ve learned so far.
-It includes real words and non-words, so that children have to use their decoding skills to read them and not simply use their memory or vocabulary.
+It includes real words and non-words, sometimes called pseudo words, so that children have to use their decoding skills to read them and not simply use their memory or vocabulary.

 Pupils that don’t reach standard in Year 1 are asked to retake the check in Year 2.
-Should they still fail at Year 2, no further tests are required but the school would be expected to put a plan of action into place to get the pupils to the required level of reading.
+Should they still fail at Year 2, no further tests are required but the school would be expected to put a plan of action into place Pupils that don’t reach the expected standard in Year 1 should have a phonics support programme put in place and retake the check in Year 2.
+Should they still fail at Year 2, no further tests are required but the school would be expected to take action so that the pupils do reach the required level of reading.

 Phonics screening check: National results